xunkit/daily-todo/README.md

     * You'll need to configure your AWS DynamoDB credentials.
     * You'll also need to set up your PostgreSQL database connection string.
     * Finally, you'll need to obtain and configure your Google OAuth2 client ID and secret.
-    * These are sensitive values.
-Make sure you do not commit them to your repository.
 3. Install dependencies:
     ```bash
     npm install